raine/Lolgato/README.md

 ## How to Use

 1. Install the app and launch it.
+2. The app is not currently notarized with Apple, so you may need to allow the app in "Privacy & Security" settings.
-2. The app will appear in your menu bar.
+3. The app will appear in your menu bar.
-3. Click the menu bar icon to access controls and settings.
+4. Click the menu bar icon to access controls and settings.
-4. Configure your preferences in the app settings.
+5. Configure your preferences in the app settings.

 The app will discover Elgato lights in your network automatically, the same way was Elgato Control Center.